babbtx/meme-game/README.md

 * There is effectively no built-in authorization:
   * _Don't submit anything sensitive!_
+  * Almost any JWT access token will do.
-  * Any JWT access token with a `sub` attribute will do.
+  * A JWT access token with a `sub` claim is required for APIs that expect a user.
   * Even a "mock access token", like `Bearer {"sub": "username"}`
 * You don't need to generate your own content, if you don't want:
   * `GET /api/v1/answers` will generate and return memes for your user.